-The Natural Park of Cabo de Gata-Nijar is the first sea-land Park of Andalusia, Spain.
+The Natural Park of Cabo de Gata It is the first sea-land Park of Andalusia, Spain.

-Along the coast are preserved forts and watch towers like the Tower of San Pedro, the fortress of San Ramon, San Felipe and many others.
+Along the coast they are preserved fortresses and lookout towers such as the Tower of San Pedro, the fortress of San Ramon, San Felipe and many others.

-Besides the figure of Parkland 1987 granted the Cabo de Gata has the following types of protection:
+In addition to the figure of Natural Park 1987 it granted the Cabo de Gata has the following forms of protection:

-RAMSAR Wetland of International Importance (1989) Salinas del Cabo de Gata
+RAMSAR Wetland of International Importance (1989) Las Salinas del Cabo de Gata

 Biosphere Reserve (1997)

-Importance Specially Protected Area for Mediterr · neo ZEPIM (2001)
+Specially Protected Area of Mediterranean Importance ZEPIM (2001)

-Since 2008, it joined the ECST (European Charter for Sustainable Tourism)
+Since 2008 he joined the CETS (European Charter for Sustainable Tourism)